 - TTL (Transistor-Transistor logic) chips were commonly used to implement logic functions.
 Each one contains a few logic gates.
-The function of a TTL chip is fixed and cannot be tailored to suit a particular design situation.
+The function of a TTL chip is fixed and cannot be modified to suit a particular design requirement.
 TTL chips are becoming obsolete for new designs. - Programmable Logic Devices (PLDs) contain relatively large amounts of logic gates with a structure that is not fixed.
 A PLD is a general-purpose chip for implementing logic circuitry.
 A PLD contains logic gates and programmable switches.
 Once "programmed", PLDs maintain the configured circuitry, i.e., PLDs are non-volatile. - PLDs are further classified into Simple PLDs (SPLDs) and Complex (CPLDs).
-They are suitable for relatively small to medium applications.
+They are suitable for relatively small to medium applications. - A good overview is presented in: "FPGA and CPLD architectures: A Tutorial", S. Brown, J. Rose, IEEE Design & Test of Computers, vol. 13, no. 2, Summer 1996, pp. 42-57

-SIMPLE PLDS (SPLDS):
+SIMPLE PLDs (SPLDs):